 The first 6.7-mile section of the Kickapoo Rail Trail in eastern Illinois opened in August 2017.
-Paralleling U.S. 150, the Champaign County rail-trail runs from Urbana east to St. Joseph along the former Big Four Railroad through a rural and open landscape.
+Paralleling U.S. 150, the Champaign County rail-trail runs from Urbana east to St. Joseph along the former corridor of the Big Four Railroad through a rural and open prairie landscape.

 Future phases of the trail will continue its eastward trajectory into Vermilion County to Danville (near the Indiana border) for a total of 24.5 miles.
 Along the way, the trail will connect the small towns of Ogden, Fithian, and Oakwood, and include a trestle bridge over the Middle Fork River, as well as provide access to Kickapoo State Park.